-Sources of sulfuric acid manufactured upstream of the air preheater are calculated separately, then summed.
-The combined SO3 is modified to reflect reactions of SO3 with residual NH3 slip from SCR/SNCR equipment and/or FGC ammonia injection, and then adjusted by removal in applicable downstream equipment such as the air preheater, electrostatic precipitator or other particulate control device (PCD) and flue gas desulfurization (FGD) equipment.
-The adjustments are made through the use of Technology Impact Factors (F2) which describe the fraction of sulfuric acid that penetrates each component.
+Sources of sulfuric acid manufactured upstream of the air preheater are calculated separately (modified for hot-side ESP or Mag-Ox if necessary), then summed.
+The combined SO3 is modified to reflect reactions of SO3 with residual equivalent NH3 slip from SCR/SNCR equipment and/or FGC ammonia injection to form ABS, and then adjusted by removal in applicable downstream equipment such as the air preheater, electrostatic precipitator or other particulate control device (PCD) and flue gas desulfurization (FGD) equipment.
+In the calculations to determine the amount of ABS formation, ammonia slip is subtracted from sulfuric acid.
+However, the 1:1 ratio of H2SO4 to NH3 is on a molar basis.
+Therefore, all the following calculations of ammonia slip are actually the amount of ammonia slip that is equivalent to sulfuric acid based on a 1:1 molar ratio, as determined through the use of the constant K. The adjustments are made using Technology Impact Factors (F2) which describe the fraction of sulfuric acid that penetrates each component.

-The methodology employs the follow steps, combined into a single release equation, which is shown in Equation 3-6, and illustrated schematically in Figure 3-1:
+The methodology employs the follow steps, combined into a single release equation, which is shown in Equation 3-4, and illustrated schematically in Figure 3-1:

-- 1. Sum the sources of sulfuric acid upstream of the APH from combustion, SCR and FGC - 2.
-Calculate residual ammonia slip from the SCR/SNCR and FGC and subtract this ammonia from the sum of the sources upstream of the APH to account for ABS formation which is not reportable - 3.
-If the result of Steps 1) and 2) is a positive value, apply the technology factor for APH removal of SO3 - 4.
-Add downstream sources of sulfuric acid (from FGC, if injected downstream), and subtract downstream ammonia injection (from FGC if injected downstream) to account for ABS, which is not reportable - 5.
-Apply all relevant downstream technology factors
+- 1. Calculate the sources of sulfuric acid upstream of the APH from combustion, SCR and FGC - 2.
+If applicable, apply the technology factor for sulfuric acid removal to the sulfuric acid manufactured from combustion only, for hot-side ESP and/or Mag-Ox addition - 3.
+Sum the resulting sources of sulfuric acid upstream of the APH from combustion, SCR and FGC - 4.
+Calculate residual equivalent ammonia slip from the SCR/SNCR and FGC and subtract this ammonia from the sum of the sources upstream of the APH to account for ABS formation which is not reportable - 5.
+If the result of Steps 1) and 2) is a positive value, apply the technology factor for APH removal of SO3 (F2{APH}) - 6.
+Add downstream sources of sulfuric acid (from FGC, if injected downstream), and subtract downstream ammonia injection (from FGC, if injected downstream) to account for ABS, which is not reportable - 7.
+Apply all remaining relevant downstream technology factors

-In equation form, the methodology is expressed as shown in Equation 3-6.
+In equation form, the methodology is expressed as shown in Equation 3-4.

-$$TSAR = \{[(EM{comb} + EM{SCR/SNCR} + EM{FGC\beforeAPH}) - (NH3{SCR} + NH3{FGC\beforeAPH})] \bullet$$

-$$F2{APH} + (EM{FGC\afterAPH} - NH3{FGC\afterAPH})\} \bullet F2{x} \qquad Equation 3-6$$
+$TSAR = \{[((EM{Comb} F2{Hotside}{ESP} F2{Mag-ox}) + EM{SCR/SNCR} + EM{FGC{beforeAPH}}) - (NH3{SCR} + NH3{FGC{beforeAPH}})] \bullet F2{APH} + (EM{FGC{afterAPH}} - NH3{FGC{afterAPH}})\} \bullet F2{x}$ Eq.
+3-4